This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 My healing journey began by reconnecting to my body.
 Gentle, patient self-care practices, many tears, and curious inquiry.

-I dismantled the false identity I’d built, and with it went any self-doubt.
+As I dismantled the false identity I’d built, the self-doubt also began to drift away.

 I was finally getting to know who I really was without judgement.
 It was as though I was dating and falling in love with myself.